-Only PII/PHI collected and used by the facilities within the Area will be referenced in this document since the Area IT boundary does not maintain, disseminate, or store information accessed by each facility.
-PII/PHI.
+Only PII/PHI collected and used by the facilities within the Area will be referenced in this document since the Area does not maintain, disseminate, or store information accessed by each facility.

-The facilities within the Area IT Boundary collect, use, and/or disseminate PII/PHI that is maintained and stored within enterprise systems such as VistA, VBMS, BOSS/AMASS, etc. There are individual PIAs that contain detailed information on the maintenance, dissemination and sharing practices, and storage of the PII/PHI for each Enterprise system accessed by the facilities.
+The facilities within the Area collect, use, and/or disseminate PII/PHI that is maintained and stored within enterprise systems such as VistA, Veterans Benefits Management System (VBMS), Burial Operations Support System (BOSS)/ Automated Monument Application System (AMASS), etc. There are individual PIAs that contain detailed information on the maintenance, dissemination and sharing practices, and storage of the PII/PHI for each Enterprise system accessed by the facilities.

-The Area is using the VA Enterprise Cloud (VAEC) which is at the enterprise level and is outside of the Area boundary.
+The Area is using the VA Enterprise Cloud (VAEC) which is at the enterprise level and is outside of the Area.
 Further information can be found in the VAEC PIA.

-The applicable SORs for Area Alaska include:
+The applicable SORs for Area Huntington include: